What types of policies are in the administrative policy manuals?

 I work at an off-campus location.
 Do these policies still apply to me and my department?

-Yes, the administrative policies apply to all UC Davis units regardless of location, including the UC Davis Health System.
+Yes, the administrative policies apply to all UC Davis units regardless of location, including UC Davis Health.

 Where can I learn more about this Web site and the policies?